Australian rules football in New Zealand

 In New Zealand, Australian rules football dates back to the 1860s, was home to the first club formed outside Australia in 1876 and was the first colony outside of Australia to take up the sport.
 The sport's official name was changed in 1890 to Australasian Football acknowledge New Zealand's participation and remained for some time even after the country was expelled from the Australasian Football Council.
 After a half century hiatus of organised competition, it has grown rapidly as an amateur sport.
 Today five of New Zealand's sixteen regions have organised competitions: Auckland (Auckland AFL); Canterbury (Canterbury AFL); Wellington (Wellington AFL); Waikato (Waikato AFL) and Otago (Otago AFL).
 A four-team national competition with a national draft has been contested at the North Harbour Stadium in Auckland since 2016 for men and 2019 for women.
 The national team were crowned International champions at the 2005 Australian Football International Cup and competed annually against the AFL Academy between 2012 and 2019.
 Between the 2010s until 2022 the game was played in New Zealand schools.

 The first Australian Football League match in New Zealand was played in 1991 and the first AFL premiership match played outside of Australia was the 25 April 2013 match held in Wellington.
 The average attendance for AFL premiership matches is 16,027.
 New Zealand is now considered as having the potential to host a professional team.
-The sport's athletes from New Zealand have become a major talent pool for both professional Australian rules and rugby football competitions and an AFL New Zealand Combine has been held since 2012.
+The sport's athletes from New Zealand have become a major talent pool for both professional Australian rules and rugby football competitions and an AFL New Zealand Combine was held between 2013 and 2019.

 More than 25 players have been listed by clubs in both the AFL and the AFLW since 2010, including descendants of both Māori and European New Zealanders.
 Wayne Schwass is the country's first AFL premiership player and with 282 matches has played more than any other New Zealand born player.
 Trent Croad has kicked the most goals with 189.
 Jesse Tawhiao-Wardlaw holds similar honours (premiership, most games and goals) in the AFLW.